Editing Controls

-Inevitably, this ends up in a product demonstration, and a long explanatory email.
+Previously this has resulted in a product demonstration, and a long explanatory email.
 I’ve written that many times, however, if I post it here, I never have to do it again.

 I’ve gone into detail on the keymaps, so skip to the end if you just want the details and don’t care about the logic of how I got there.